pingboat/moileon/content/blog/2025-08-31-first-business-of-a-sadhaka.md

 ---
-title: First Business of a Sadhaka
-display_title: FIRST BUSINESS OF A SADHAKA
-custom_url: sadhaka
-status: published
-date: 2025-08-31
-author: ""
 excerpt: >-
   The first business of the Sadhaka is to see whether he has the perfect equality, how far he has gone in this direction, or else where is the flaw,